zephyrproject-rtos/zephyr/doc/releases/migration-guide-3.5.rst

 * ARM SoC initialization routines no longer need to call `NMI_INIT()`.
 The macro call has been removed as it was not doing anything useful.

+* Device dependencies (incorrectly referred as "device handles" in some areas) are now an optional feature enabled by :kconfig:option:`CONFIG_DEVICE_DEPS`.
+  This means that an extra linker stage is no longer necessary if this option is not enabled.

 Recommended Changes
 *******************